- Counselling with Dean Richardson.

 Keywords for this page

-Counselling with Dean Richardson – Registered Member MBACP(Accred).
+Counselling services in Portsmouth with Dean Richardson - Registered Member MBACP(Accred).

-Practising counselling since 1999, Dean Richardson’s Hampshire-based private counselling practice, centred in Southsea, focusses on offering professional, quality private counselling services for individuals, couples and support groups.
+Practising counselling since 1999, Dean Richardson focusses on offering professional, quality private counselling services for individuals, couples and support groups.

-Dean’s private therapy services are available to all individuals and couples from Portsmouth, Southsea, Southampton, Fareham, Gosport, Havant & Hayling Island, northwards to Petersfield and eastwards to Chichester – and unlike agency-counselling where you may not get to know who your counsellor is until after you’ve met with an assessor first … or until you turn up for your first session (a counsellor having being allocated to you by someone who doesn’t know you), should you decide to work with Dean Richardson then that’s exactly who you’ll get to work with… Dean Richardson!
+Dean’s private counselling services are available to all individuals and couples from Portsmouth, Southsea, Southampton, Fareham, Gosport, Havant & Hayling Island, northwards to Petersfield and eastwards to Chichester – and unlike agency-counselling where you may not get to know who your counsellor is until after you’ve met with an assessor… or until you turn up for your first session (a counsellor having being allocated to you by someone who doesn’t know you), should you decide to work with Dean Richardson then that’s who you’ll get to work with… Dean Richardson!

 What is Private Counselling?

-As to ‘counselling’, let’s start with what counselling isn’t:
+As to what is ‘counselling’, let’s start with what counselling isn’t:

 - Counselling isn’t about having someone tell you how to get things right.